hash3liZer/evilginx2/README.md

 ## Installation

-You can either use a [precompiled binary package](https://github.com/kgretzky/evilginx2/releases) for your architecture or you can compile **evilginx2** from source.
+You can either use a [precompiled binary package](https://github.com/kgretzky/evilginx2/releases) for your architecture, use a [Docker container](https://hub.docker.com/r/heywoodlh/evilginx2) or you can compile **evilginx2** from source.

 You will need an external server where you'll host your **evilginx2** installation.
 I personally recommend Digital Ocean and if you follow my referral link, you will [get an extra $10 to spend on servers for free](https://m.do.co/c/50338abc7ffe).